The BC Pet Registry reunites lost pets with their families.

 At the BC Pet Registry, B.C.’s first centralized pet identification (ID) database, owned and operated by the BC SPCA, we hope to reduce these numbers.

 How does it work?

-All BC SPCA dogs and cats are registered with the BC Pet Registry at the point of adoption.
-Other pets can be registered via the BC Pet Registry website.
+All BC SPCA dogs, cats, and rabbits are microchipped and registered with the BC Pet Registry at the point of adoption.
+Non-BC SPCA pets with an existing microchip can also be registered on the BC Pet Registry website.

 Pet guardians register their contact information with their pet’s microchip, tattoo or license number.
 This registration will enable any participating veterinarian, animal control agency or rescue group to identify the lost animal in their care and notify the guardians.

 Permanent ID has little value unless it is registered.
 Without a contact linked to a permanent ID, a microchip or tattoo is simply a number.
 By registering your pet’s ID with the BC Pet Registry, your contact information is linked to their microchip, tattoo or license.